jeffthedeveloper/caca-aos-peixes/README.md

 🐟 Fish Hunt (Caça aos Peixes)
 About the Game
 "Fish Hunt" is a fun and educational cross-platform game, designed to prototype concepts of animation, physics, and mathematics.
-The project serves as a learning tool for algorithms and programming, especially aimed at children and pre-teens who want to develop creativity and computational thinking in a playful way.
+It serves as a learning tool for algorithms and programming, especially aimed at children and pre-teens who want to develop creativity and computational thinking in a playful way.

 🎯 Objective

-Your goal is to control the cat and catch as many fish as possible while avoiding obstacles that appear on the screen.

-Main Objective: Catch fish to earn points and level up.
+Catch fish to earn points and level up.

-Progression: Every 5 points, your level increases, making the challenge harder.
+Every 5 points, your level increases.

-Victory Condition: To win, catch 20 or more fish.
+Win by catching 20 or more fish.

-Defeat Condition: Avoid the moving balls.
-Colliding with them results in Game Over.
+Avoid the moving balls ⚫ — collision results in Game Over.

 🎮 How to Play

-The controls are simple and intuitive, designed for easy gameplay.

-Main Controls

-Movement: Use the arrow keys on your keyboard to move the character.

-⬆️ (Up Arrow): Move the character up.

-⬇️ (Down Arrow): Move the character down.

-⬅️ (Left Arrow): Move the character left.

-➡️ (Right Arrow): Move the character right.
+Arrow keys: Move the character.

-Instructions: Press the SPACE key at any time during the game to view instructions again.
+SPACE: Show instructions anytime.

 💻 Supported Platforms

-The game is cross-platform, with confirmed support for the following operating systems:

 Windows

-To play on Windows, run the caca-aos-peixes.exe file included in the project.
-No additional installation is required.
+Run caca-aos-peixes.exe.

 Linux

-To play on Linux distributions, ensure the executable file has execution permissions.
-You can do this via the terminal:
+Give execution permissions:

+bash
+Copiar
+Editar
 chmod +x caca-aos-peixes
 ./caca-aos-peixes

-Run the caca-aos-peixes file to start the game.